Giant vegetable competition

 They may not be beautiful but they are certainly BIG and we have 13 classes of heaviest and longest, including pumpkin, marrow, parsnip, leek, cabbage, potato, beetroot, carrot, rhubarb, runner bean and cucumber.

-The famous National Heavy Onion Championship, sponsored by Kitchen Garden Magazine, will include a world record weigh-in to find out if the current title holder can be toppled.
+The famous National Heavy Onion Championship will include a world record weigh-in to find out if the current title holder can be toppled.
 Since the championships started in 1983, some 12 new world records have been set.
 The current champion is Tony Glover, from Birmingham, who set a new record in 2014 with a whopper weighing in at 18lb 11oz (8.47 kilos).